mediulus/Train-Together/src/concepts/CalanderEvent/CalanderEventConcept.md

     concept CalendarEvent:
         purpose: Post and update team events (practices, meets, deadlines).
-        principle: When a coach posts or updates an event, all team athletes can view it.
+        principle: A user will create a calander event which they can later edit, duplicate or delete.
+Additionally, in a calander that will could be displayed all of the events will be selected per day.

         state:
             a set of Events with: